From Santa Fe to Las Cruces, New Mexico debt relief programs save millions of consumers from bankruptcy.

-You could have $20,000 in credit cards for around $14,000 with a New Mexico debt settlement program, and this includes settlement fees.
-New Mexico residents are eligible for a free debt settlement consultation by contacting Golden Financial Services today at (866) 376-9846.
+You could resolve $20,000 in credit cards for around $14,000 with a New Mexico debt settlement program, and this includes settlement fees.
+New Mexico residents are eligible for a free settlement consultation by contacting Golden Financial Services today (866) 376-9846.

 Validation Vs. Debt Settlement in New Mexico

-Late and collection marks can stay on credit for up to seven years with settlement:
+Late and collection marks can stay on credit for up to seven years with the settlement:

-After a settlement program, the late marks and collection marks remain on your credit for up to 7 years.
+After a settlement program, the late marks and collection marks remain on your credit for up to seven years.

 Collection and late marks may come off credit with validation:

-The good news is that if a debt validation program can successfully dispute your account and prove it to be legally uncollectible, this can lead to the derogatory marks coming off your credit.
+The good news is that if a validation program can successfully dispute your account and prove it to be legally uncollectible, this can lead to derogatory marks coming off your credit.
 After an account is determined to be legally uncollectible, a collection agency can no longer legally report the account on a person’s credit report.

-With debt validation, if a debt is proven to be legally uncollectible and invalid, there’s no tax liability to deal with.
-This is another benefit of using validation, over debt settlement.
+With validation, if a collection account is proven to be legally uncollectible and invalid, there’s no tax liability.

 Creditors can issue you a summons if you don’t pay your bills in full and on time every month:

-One last point that you need to beware of is that there’s a chance your creditors can sue you on both debt settlement and validation.
-If you receive a credit card lawsuit you need to attend court or make sure the debt settlement company who’s helping you will respond to the summons on your behalf.
+There is a chance your creditors can sue you on both settlement and validation.
+If you receive a credit card lawsuit, you need to either attend court or make sure the settlement company that’s helping you responds to the summons on your behalf.
 The only time a credit card summons can turn into a judgment where your wages could potentially get garnished is if the summons gets ignored entirely, which no reputable New Mexico credit card consolidation company would let happen.

-With debt validation, you’d be refunded on the account that receives a summons and then referred to an attorney who will help resolve it by either settling the account for less than the full amount or by using legal violations to fight the summons and get it dismissed.
+With validation, you’d get refunded on the account that receives a summons.
+You would then be referred to an attorney who will help resolve it by either settling the account for less than the full amount or by using legal violations to fight the summons and get it dismissed.

 Attorney Model Debt Settlement Program in New Mexico

-Golden Financial Services can offer you an attorney based plan.
+Golden Financial Services can offer you an attorney-based plan.
 Your attorney will provide you legal protection while on the program.
 Legal protection is especially important to have when enrolled in a financial hardship program because creditors don’t get paid monthly.
 Creditors could issue you a lawsuit while on the plan.

-Creditors will then have to direct all communication to your New Mexico attorney.
+Creditors will be required to direct all communication to your New Mexico attorney.
 If a summons is received, your attorney will respond to it and work to settle it for less than the full amount owed, just like any other settlement.

-If you choose debt settlement, make sure to only use an attorney based debt settlement program.
-Golden Financial Services can set you up with a highly rated New Mexico debt settlement law firm.
+If you choose debt settlement, make sure only to use an attorney-based settlement program.
+Golden Financial Services can introduce you to a highly rated New Mexico debt settlement law firm.
 Loans can also be obtained to help you consolidate your bills, but we recommend using a local credit union when exploring consolidation loans.

 How to get help with debt if you live in New Mexico?

-You can get a consultation with an IAPDA certified debt counselor who specializes in New Mexico debt relief, settlement and consolidation options.
+You can get a consultation with an IAPDA certified counselor specializing in New Mexico debt relief, settlement, and consolidation options.

 What happens during a consultation?

 A consultation is purely informational.
-If you decide to move forward with one of the programs, then we can get you signed up or referred over to the right department.
+If you decide to move forward with one of the programs, we can get you signed up or referred to the right department.

-How fast does it take to get approved for a New Mexico debt relief program?
+How fast does it take to get approved for a New Mexico debt management program?

 You can be approved within 24 hours or less.